MarketSquare/robotframeworkguides/website/docs/using_rf_in_ci_systems/ci/jenkins.md

     def args = ""
     // ----------------------------------------------------

-    agent { label 'robot'} // how is your Jenkins agent labeled, so that right kind of agent is used for execution
+    agent { label 'robot' } // how is your Jenkins agent labeled, so that right kind of agent is used for execution

     stages {
         stage('Checkout') {